gerasimosmichalitsianos/top-of-atmosphere-reflectance/README.md

     this program will expect command-line inputs for (1) the name of the image file (.NTF,.NITF), as well as the corresponding XML (.XML,.xml) and .IMD metadata files.

+    It is expected that this code will be used and run in a UNIX-like environment (e.g. UNIX, Linux, Mac OSX.).
+It is also expected that the **docker** command-line software is installed on the environment or server in which the code is used.

 ###### USAGE